 We create documentary films, art projects, interactive games, and educational media.
 Most of our projects are presented in this site and many can be accessed using the menu on the left or the links below.

 The Art+Media Group is a research and production group at the Earth Observatory of Singapore (EOS).
 The group is mostly composed by artists, animators, coders, and filmmakers, and is led by Prof. Isaac Kerlow, Principal Investigator.
-Our external collaborators are in Asia and Southeast Asia including China, Indonesia, Japan, Nepal, the Philippines, and Thailand.
+Many of our external collaborators are in Asia and Southeast Asia including China, Indonesia, Japan, Nepal, the Philippines, and Thailand.
 We also collaborate with individuals and institutions all over the globe including, for example, Chile, Italy, Mexico, Spain, and the United States.

 The mission of the Earth Observatory of Singapore is to conduct fundamental research on earthquakes, volcanic eruptions, tsunami and climate change in and around the region, toward safer and more sustainable societies.